Blog

 10. Test your email regularly

 It’s easy to forget about password reset emails once they’ve been designed and implemented.
 Remember to regularly test their functionality and deliverability.
-Plus, it is a good idea to update them along with changes in your brand identity and support team information.
+Plus, it’s a good idea to update them along with changes to your brand identity and support team information.

 Step-by-step: Creating a password reset email

 Now it’s time to apply these best practices and create your first password reset email template using MailerSend!
-You first need to have a MailerSend account, a verified sending domain, and a terminal app like Postman or Insomnia.
+To get started, you need a MailerSend account, and a terminal app like Postman or Insomnia.
+You can try it out with the trial domain, and add your own when you’re ready to start sending.

 Ok, all sorted?
 Let’s create the forgotten password email by going to templates first.